aymud/memory-mania/README.md

 A single page application created using React.
 It generates random names and faces.
 The objective of the game is to memorize the names and then test your memory by entering the correct names for the displayed images.
-It's a fun and challenging way to improve your memory skills!
+It's a fun and challenging way to test your memory skills!

 ## Folder Structure
 This React project was bootstrapped using [Vite](https://vitejs.dev/guide/).